This deli-style creamy macaroni salad with cheddar and dill is perfect for summer! It’s easy to make and can serve a crowd!

 You know the kind of macaroni salad you get at a good deli?
 Yep, this is exactly like that.
 And it’s crazy easy to make!
 Like I could do it blind folded if I needed to.
 All you need is a handful of simple ingredients and just 30 minutes!

-Mix the cold pasta together with the sauce, toss in the cheddar and it’s ready to go!
+COMBINE & CHILL.
+Mix the cold pasta together with the dressing, toss in the cheddar and it’s ready to go!
 I like to chill mine for at least an hour, but usually 2.
-You’ll be surprised by how quickly this macaroni salad gets gobbled up!
-It’s creamy, flavorful and absolutely perfect for summer!

 Creamy Macaroni Salad Recipe